Why study BA (Hons) History at BU?

 Interested in studying this course part-time?
 Enquire now.

 Foundation Year: We have a Foundation Year option for students who do not meet the entry requirements for the degree course.
 This additional year of study will give you a grounding in the media & communication skills required for this course, building your confidence, knowledge and skills for further study.
 After successful completion of the Foundation Year, you will progress to the full degree.
 If you apply to study the full degree and do not meet the academic entry requirements, our admissions team may consider your application for the Foundation Year and notify you accordingly.

 Our BA (Hons) History degree aims to develop critically informed, skilled, enterprising and resourceful graduates who can enter a range of career paths including teachers, heritage workers, archivists and researchers alongside a variety of other professions from banking and PR work to journalism and the Civil Service.

 Take a glimpse at life on Talbot Campus

 Next start date:

 3 years full-time with a 4-week placement, or 4 years full-time with a 30-week placement.
 Foundation Year: 4 years full-time with a 4-week placement, or 5 years full-time with a 30-week placement

 All subjects considered

-For September 2019 and September 2020 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
+For September 2024 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
+Foundation Year: 48-72 UCAS tariff points.
 For more information check out our full entry requirements.